Ignacy Tański: In Puławy: A secretary of Prince Czartoryski

 In 1800, Tański received compensation from the Prussian authorities for the lost office in the form of an annual salary.
 Also around that time, Aleksandra, the oldest daughter of Tański, was admitted to a girls' school in Puławy by Izabela and Adam Kazimierz Czartoryski.

 Around 1801, Tański accepted the invitation of Adam Kazimierz Czartoryski to become his secretary with a salary of six thousand Polish złotys a year, and together with his wife and daughter Zofia moved to Puławy, an estate of the Czartoryscy, that was in the territory remaining under Austrian rule.

 Tański's five-act rhymed comedy Dobrogost, or a Man Happy with Everything (Dobrogost, czyli człowiek rad wszystkiemu) was staged in Izdebno in 1801 or 1802.
 It was the adaptation of L'Optimiste, ou l'homme toujours content (1788) by Jean-François Collin d'Harleville.
 In 1802, Tański's opera Also the Rumor is Useful Sometimes (I plotka czasem się przyda) was staged in Puławy.
 The music was composed by Wincenty Lessel.
 The way in which Tański has been building the intrigue was later compared by literature historians to The Presumed Miracle, or Krakovians and Highlanders by Wojciech Bogusławski.
 Introducing a Gypsy character in one of the scenes was by some read as a reference to The Gypsies, an opera by Franciszek Dionizy Kniaźnin.

 In Puławy, two other comedies of Tański were staged.
 These were: Two Ages (Dwa wieki) and Żegota, that is Old Polish Customs (Żegota, czyli staropolskie obyczaje).
 Tański continued writing occasional poems, that were mainly humorous or panegyric.
 Roman Dąbrowski assessed that “in terms of artistic value, these were average pieces, usually short, with a light theme and mood, close to rococo, sometimes sentimental poetics.”

-Ignacy Tański died on August 15, 1805, due to a sudden attack of apoplexy, while he was visiting the Szymanowscy in Izdebno.
+Ignacy Tański died on 15 August 1805 following a sudden attack of apoplexy while he was visiting the Szymanowscy in Izdebno.
 There was he buried.

 After Tański's death, his widowed wife Marianna received half of her husband's salary from Adam Kazimierz Czartoryski.
 From around 1808, Marianna Tańska lived with her daughters in Warsaw, in the outbuilding of the Blue Palace, running an open house.
 At the instigation of her daughter Klementyna, she wrote Journal of Events from 1820 onwards.

 The collective edition of Tański's works titled Wiersze i pisma różne (Various Poems and Writings) was published three years after his death, in 1808.
 Michał Wyszkowski wrote that Tański “was short of growth, a figure not so much of a size, but more pleasant and endearing; his sharp and steadfast gaze was characterized by the independence of the soul and the openness of character which only fair deeds can give.”